musterknabe/translate.js/README.md

         2: '{n} Hitse',  //some slavic languages have multiple plural forms
         3: '{n} Hitses', //some slavic languages have multiple plural forms
-        n: '{n} Hits', //use 'n' as key to match everything not matched more explicitly },
+        n: '{n} Hits', //use 'n' as key to match everything not matched more explicitly
+        gt99: '99+ Hits' //greater than support (gtX where X is an integer) },
     date: {
         1: '{day}.
 January {year}',